stevenMouret/web-accessibility-guidelines/_doc/about-rgaa.md

 WCAG 2.0 adopts a thematic approach proposing 12 structuring rules according to 4 fundamental principles.

+WCAG explains what is needed but not how to do it.
+The RGAA is a method of applying WCAG.

 The RGAA criteria are structured into 13 themes

 * Images